kenxausten/chinese-poetry-djangoshow/README.md

 # chinese-poetry-djangoshow
-chinese-poetry , show in django using mysql database
+chinese-poetry , show in web using Django framework with mysql database

 1. install the requirements
    pip install -r requirements.txt